Livestock in drought-damaged pasture

 Grazing and Pasture Management During and After Drought

-Conditions May Warrant Extended Cattle Supplements This Year
+Conditions May Warrant Extended Cattle Supplements

-UNL research on livestock reproduction offers insight into why producers may want to adjust cattle nutrition during breeding season this year.
+UNL research on livestock reproduction offers insight into why producers may want to adjust cattle nutrition during breeding season.
 Research shows that cattled bred on an increasing plane of nutrition have higher pregnancy rates than cattle bred on a declining plane of nutrition.
 In a more normal year a March calving herd in the Sandhills would have high quality forage in June when cows are bred.
 However, a May calving herd would be grazing August grass, which is likely to have lower protein levels as it matures.
 Generally, nutrition supplements would be recommended for the August "high risk" animals, but this year the entire herd may need supplementation due to lower quality spring forage.
 See more on this research in the UNL BeefWatch article.

 Temporary Confinement for Feeding

-If the drought continues through 2013 and pastures aren't adequate, livestock producers may need to temporarily confine cattle or cow-calf pairs.
+If the drought continues and pastures aren't adequate, livestock producers may need to temporarily confine cattle or cow-calf pairs.
 How this is managed can affect whether the operation is defined as an animal feeding operation (AFO), which mean inspections are required.
 Learn more about space requirements, manure management, site considerations, and permitting requirements in two webinars now available online.

 2012-2013 Beef Short Course: Drought Management Strategies for Cow/Calf Producers